gloggers99/gfx/README.md

 <sub><sup>Automatic shader hot reloading showcase</sup></sub>
 ### Features
 - [X] VertexStack for automatic VAO creation and dynamic vertex management
-- [X] Multithreaded insanely fast OBJ and MTL importer (300 thousand triangles in ~1000 milliseconds)
+- [X] Insanely fast OBJ and MTL importer (300 thousand triangles in ~1000 milliseconds, leverages hashing and more features to increase speed)
 - [X] Declarative assignable keybind map
 - [X] Multithreaded automatic hot reloadable shader compilation
 - [X] Compatibility with ALL custom opengl drawing code (theoretically you could use GFX to load OpenGL then use OpenGL code to do the rest)